ldutoit/QC_Zoo_Workshop/index.md

 ## Objectives

 We only have a short amount of time together, but whether you are a novice or an expert in the world of genomic and/or computing I'd like to believe you can leave this session having learnt at least three new things.
 They could be about genomics, High Performance Computing or teaching techniques.

+## Teaching style

+The teaching style of this workshop is inspired by the carpentries mode.
+Here are a few important points to me:

+* I believe live coding is the best way to learn bioinformatics skills.
+You get to hear it, see it and do it.
+Importantly, you leave with a computer tha is able to do exactly what we have done together and not a "If I had this installed and access to that data, I could perhaps go through my notes".

+* We'll use *pink* and *green* stickers.
+That way you can signal you need help by putting the pink sticker on your computer or that everything is alright by putting the green sticker up.
+That is great because you can ask for help even if you're not comfortable interrupting the class.

 ## Getting started

+30-40 minutes is a very short amount of time to have everyone set up and going, so bear with me!
 We'll make use of New Zealand High Performance Computing infrastructure [NeSI](https://www.nesi.org.nz/).
 If you're working or studying at the University of Otago, it is free and [practically unlimited](https://support.nesi.org.nz/hc/en-gb/articles/360000204076-Mahuika-Slurm-Partitions) computing power.
 It is also unbreakable and can potentially run your analyses when you sleep.
 It comes loaded with a multiple of bioinformatic and genomic softwares pre-installed and a highly competent, fully dedicated support team.
 Finally, being comfortable with such a resource is an amazing translational skill to add to your already glowing skill set!

 * If you have a [NeSI account](https://www.nesi.org.nz/), use it to login at [https://jupyter.nesi.org.nz/](https://jupyter.nesi.org.nz/).
 If you are not sure how, you can follow detailed instructions at [jupyter_hub.md](jupyter_hub.md).
 Once you are all logged in, put the green sticker up on your computer so that I know that you are ready to go!